What Is Life Coaching?

 When to See a Therapist vs. a Life Coach

 Both therapy and coaching can help individuals find fulfillment and happiness.
-But knowing which one will be beneficial to you, as a client, can be tricky.
+But knowing which one is best for you as a client can be tricky.
 And making the incorrect choice can delay progress.

 "Just the therapy alone, the therapeutic component, isn't enough for us to actually be equipped with the resources and the clarity that we need to say, 'This is the kind of person I want to show up as in this world.'
 And that's where the coaching piece comes in," Fisher says.